DataDog/integrations-extras/stardog/README.md

 ## Overview

-Get metrics from stardog service in real time to:
+Get metrics from Stardog service in real time to:

-* Visualize and monitor stardog states
+* Visualize and monitor Stardog states
-* Be notified about stardog failovers and events.
+* Be notified about Stardog failovers and events.

 ## Setup
 ### Installation

-Install the `dd-check-stardog` package manually or with your favorite configuration manager
+Install the `dd-check-stardog` package manually or with your favorite configuration manager.

 ### Configuration

-Edit the `stardog.yaml` file to point to your server and set the admin username and password
+Edit the `stardog.yaml` file to point to your server and set the admin username and password.

 ### Validation